ctSkennerton/crass/README.md

 --------------------------

 Crass can access the graphviz libraies and executables if desired.
-Use the --enable-rendering during configure to access this feature.
+Use the `--enable-rendering` during configure to access this feature.

-If libcrispr or Xerces are installed in non-standard loacations use the --with-libcrispr=[PREFIX] and  --with-xerces=[PREFIX] configure option to change the location prefix.
-Configure will look for
-$prefix/lib/ and $prefix/include directories for the library objects and header files.
-Note that the below options for changing LDFLAGS and CPPFLAGS will not work for Xerces as it is a C++ library and not a C library and therefore different code is used to check for it.
+If libcrispr or Xerces are installed in non-standard loacations use the `--with-libcrispr=[PREFIX]` and  `--with-xerces=[PREFIX]` configure option to change the location prefix.
+Configure will look for `$prefix/lib/` and `$prefix/include` directories for the library objects and header files.
+Note that the below options for changing `LDFLAGS` and `CPPFLAGS` will not work for Xerces as it is a C++ library and not a C library and therefore different code is used to check for it.

-LDFLAGS - set this environmental variable during configure to add to the path where library object files can be found.
+`LDFLAGS` - set this environmental variable during configure to add to the path where library object files can be found.
-Don't forget to use -L a the begining
+Don't forget to use `-L` a the begining

-CPPFLAGS - set this environmental variable during configure to add to the path where header files are located.
+`CPPFLAGS` - set this environmental variable during configure to add to the path where header files are located.

 example:

-    ./configure --enable-rendering LDFLAGS="-L/usr/home/user_name/local/lib/" CPPFLAGS="-I/usr/home/user_name/local/include/"
+    $ ./configure --enable-rendering LDFLAGS="-L/usr/home/user_name/local/lib/" CPPFLAGS="-I/usr/home/user_name/local/include/"

 RUNNING CRASS
 -------------